Programs & Tours

 Plum Creek Water Purification Facility tour

 Watch your water get treated by touring the Town’s state-of-the-art Plum Creek Water Purification Facility - one of the Town’s Legacy Water Projects.
-The facility’s unique design uses a five-step treatment process to purify both groundwater and surface water:
+The facility’s unique design uses a five-step treatment process and state-of-the-art advanced treatment to purify both groundwater and surface water:

 - Chemical pretreatment